migarakavishan/space_x/README.md

 This app uses the SpaceX API, which does not require an API key.
 You can find more information about the API [here](https://docs.spacexdata.com/).

-## Usage

-Once the app is running, you can navigate through different sections using the bottom navigation bar:

-- **Rockets**: Detailed information about SpaceX rockets.
-- **Launchpads**: Information and details about SpaceX launchpads.
-- **Landing Pads**: Information and details about SpaceX landing pads.